Enterprise CI cluster · anonymised real-work case

 makes the plugin render a fresh pod spec at build start, with access to the

-live Run object — it interpolates the job name, build number, and a uniqueness hash
+live Run object.
+It interpolates the job name, build number, and a uniqueness hash

 into the pod name, and injects build metadata as pod annotations